Buildings insurance

 Here are some of the ways you can save money on your second home insurance:

 Asking for a higher excess tells insurers that you’re less likely to make small claims, so you get a lower premium.
 However, be careful not to increase your excess so much that it becomes unaffordable.
-If an event happens where you needs to claim for multiple incidents, you may need pay your excess more than once, which is something to keep in mind.
+If an event happens where you need to claim for multiple incidents, you may need to pay your excess more than once, which is something to keep in mind.

 Paying for your insurance annually usually works out cheaper than paying monthly, so it’s worth doing if you can afford to.